Cost of Mediation Aylesbury vs. Family Court

-Comparing the cost of mediation and small court claims can be a difficult but not anymore after reading this information.
-The difference in the cost between this two will depend on the actions taken and decisions made of the third party mediator and the judge assigned for the case to be heard.
+Comparing the cost of mediation Aylesbury and small court claims can be difficult but not anymore after reading this information.
+The difference in the cost between these two will depend on the actions taken and decisions made of the third party mediator and the judge assigned for the case to be heard.

 Another important factor is how you define the cost.
 Since many people dealing with issues have very little time, it is highly important that you assign the ‘cost’ to your time.
 It is like what the economists call “opportunity cost,” which means that the loss of possible gain from other options when one option is chosen.
 Probably, a good way to measure the difference between the cost of the two is how much time you spend to earn from work.